 At Snap, we routinely enhance Family Centre to reflect feedback from our community, parents, and experts, as well as support new family-friendly features on Snapchat.
-You can find our latest updates to Family Centre on our dedicated parents site: parents.snapchat.com
+You can find our latest updates to Family Centre, and comprehensive resources and information, on our dedicated Family Safety Hub.

-Scan for more tools and resources for parents SNAPCHAT 🕹 END NOTE This guide has been developed using insights and expertise shared by Snap Inc. including the Communications, Trust and Safety, Policy and Legal teams.
+END NOTE This guide has been developed using insights and expertise shared by Snap Inc. including the Communications, Trust and Safety, Policy and Legal teams.
 The guide also draws on insights and expertise provided by Childnet, the online safety charity.

-Other resources used to develop this guide include: Snapchat's Digital Well-being Index 2024 Early UK insights from Snapchat's Digital Well-being Index which surveys teens, young adults and parents across six markets about how they are faring online.
+Other resources used to develop this guide include:

+Snapchat's Digital Well-being Index 2024 UK insights from Snapchat's Digital Well-being Index which surveys teens, young adults and parents across six markets about how they are faring online.
 The study, conducted in June 2024, covered respondents' experiences on all apps, platforms and services - not just Snapchat.
+Snapchat's dedicated Family Safety Hub Offering comprehensive resources and information to support parents and teens.